Towards Learning to Reason at Pre-Training Scale

 TL;DR: We provide analysis and take initial steps towards learning to reason on pretraining-scale data

 Abstract: Prompting a Large Language Model (LLM) to output Chain-of-Thought (CoT) reasoning improves performance on complex problem-solving tasks.
-Further, several popular approaches exist to ``self-improve" the abilities of LLMs to use CoT on tasks where supervised (question, answer) datasets are available.
-However, an emerging line of work explores whether self-improvement is possible without supervised datasets, instead utilizing the same large, general-purpose text corpora as used during pre-training.
-These pre-training datasets encompass large parts of human knowledge and dwarf all finetuning datasets in size.
-Self-improving CoT abilities on such general datasets could enhance reasoning for any general-purpose text generation task, and doing so at pre-training scale may unlock unprecedented reasoning abilities.
-In this paper, we outline the path towards self-improving CoT reasoning at pre-training scale and address fundamental challenges in this direction.
-We start by framing this as a reinforcement learning problem: given the first $n$ tokens from a large pre-training corpus, the model generates a CoT and receives a reward based on how well the CoT helps predict the following $m$ tokens.
-We then investigate a fundamental question: What constitutes a suitable reward function for learning to reason during general language modelling?
+Moreover, several popular approaches exist to "self-improve" the CoT reasoning abilities of LLMs on tasks where supervised (question, answer) datasets are already available.
+An emerging line of work explores whether self-improvement is possible without these supervised datasets, instead utilizing the same large, unstructured text corpora as used during pre-training.
+This would overcome the data availability bottleneck present in current self-improvement methods, and open the door towards compute-only scaling of language model reasoning ability.
+We investigate a fundamental question in this line of work: What constitutes a suitable reward function for learning to reason during general language model pretraining?
 We outline the desirable qualities of such a reward function and empirically demonstrate how different functions affect what reasoning is learnt and where reasoning is rewarded.
 Using these insights, we introduce a novel reward function called Reasoning Advantage (RA) that facilitates self-improving CoT reasoning on free-form question-answering (QA) data, where answers are unstructured and difficult to verify.
-Equipped with a suitable reward function, we explore the optimization of it on general-purpose text using offline RL.
-Our analysis indicates that future work should investigate more powerful optimisation algorithms, potentially moving towards more online algorithms that better explore the space of CoT generations.
+We also perform an exploratory experiment optimizing RA on general unstructured text using offline RL, and our analysis indicates that future work should investigate methods for generating a more diverse set of CoTs.

 Primary Area: foundation or frontier models, including LLMs